 Our driver explained that land mines left by the war during the U.S.

-hike in unknown areas because we may hit one of those mines.
+to hike in unknown areas because we may hit one of those mines.
 We

-also saw many elementary schools and they were very clean and beautiful buildings.
+also saw many elementary schools and they were very clean and

-opened.
-He explained that the country is promoting higher education now
+just opened.
+He explained that the country is promoting higher

-Cambodian leader who was famous for how much construction he did
+a Cambodian leader who was famous for how much construction he did

 during his reign.
 This sight is listed as a world wonder and contains the

 largest religious development in the world.
 I can't recall how many

 square Kilometers the area possessed, but I know that it cannot be

 traveled on foot in a short period of time.
 The sight contains the King's

 palace and is surrounded by Hindu temples all made of sandstone.
 Over

 the last 900 years, a black mold has really taken over the stone.
-Also, the ruins are
+Also,

 After viewing the shimmering Grand Palace in Bangkok, I must say that